Materials-Consortia/OPTIMADE/optimade.rst

   - **frame_serialization**

     -   **Description**: This property describes how the frames and the returned values of a property are related.
 For each **frame_serialization** method there are additional fields that describe how the values belong to the frames.
 These fields should also be present here.
-A complete description of these fields can be found in the section: `Return Format for Trajectory Data`_
+        A complete description of the **frame_serialization** methods and the fields belonging to these methods can be found in the section: `Return Format for Trajectory Data`_

   - **nvalues**: